Tanmay451/ansible_wordpress/readme.md

         [wp-group]
         instance1   ansible_host=54.23.124.76

+To start the playbook just go to the project folder and launch the command

+    $ansible-playbook playbooks/deploy-wordpress.yml

 You can go further in editing by creating another user for the DB instead of using 'root' and securing locking down the instance with iptables or ohter staff, but this is not the purpose of this simple demo.